laurafdeza/dpbe_l2_pre_registration/README.md

 ### Hypotheses (required)

+### Hipothesis 1
+Bilinguals shit perception across language context by switching between language-specific phonetic systems.
+Non-directional hypothesis.
+There is a relationship between the existence of two separate phonetic systems and the speaker shift perception of the sounds.

+### Hipothesis 2
+** Bilinguals identification of the VOT stimuli varies depending on the language context.
+Non-directional hypothesis.
+There is a relationship between the language context and the  identification of the VOT stimuli by  bilinguals.

+### Hipothesis 3
+** Proficiency have an effect in the voicing identification boundaries between English and Spanish.
+Directional hypothesis.
+There is a positive relation between proficiency and the identificacion of voicing boundarie.

 **List specific, concise, and testable hypotheses.
 Please state if the hypotheses are directional or non-directional.
 If directional, state the direction.
 A predicted effect is also appropriate here.
 If a specific interaction or moderation is important to your research, you can list that as a separate hypothesis.**

 ## Design Plan

 ### Study type (required)

 **Please check one of the following statements**